Board of Directors

 Amy I-Lin Cheng, D.M.A., co-artistic director

-Co-Artistic Director of Brightmusic; concert pianist, avid chamber musician and international educator; has performed in venues ranging from Carnegie Hall to the National Recital Hall of Taiwan; graduate of Curtis Institute of Music (BM) and Yale University School of Music (MM and Artist Diploma); currently a candidate for her Doctor of Musical Arts degree from the New England Conservatory.
+Co-Artistic Director of Brightmusic; concert pianist, Lecturer of Piano at the University of Michigan; avid chamber musician and international educator; has performed in venues ranging from Carnegie Hall to the National Recital Hall of Taiwan; graduate of Curtis Institute of Music (BM); Yale University School of Music (MM and Artist Diploma); and New England Conservatory (DMA).
 See complete bio here.

-Chair, Executive Committee.
-Retired former partner in the Washington, D.C. office of Gibson, Dunn & Crutcher LLP (1987-2003); former partner in the Houston, Texas and Washington, D.C. offices of Fulbright & Jaworski L.L.P.
-(1971-72 and 1974-87); attorney in the Office of the General Counsel, Department of the Air Force (1972-74).
-In Oklahoma City: a member of the Oklahoma City Pianists' Club, the American Guild of Organists and the Petroleum Club of Oklahoma City.
-In Washington, D.C.: a member of the D.C Bar, the bars of various federal courts, and the Congressional Country Club in Bethesda, Maryland.
-Graduate of College High School, Bartlesville Oklahoma (1964); Tulane University, New Orleans, Louisiana (1968); and the University of Virginia School of Law, Charlottesville, Virginia (1971).
-Additional graduate work in the College of Charleston Department of English, Charleston, South Carolina (2004-05).
+President, Board of Directors 2010-2019.
+Retired former partner in the Washington, D.C. office of Gibson, Dunn & Crutcher LLP; former partner in the Houston, Texas and Washington, D.C. offices of Fulbright & Jaworski L.L.P.; attorney in the Office of the General Counsel, Department of the Air Force.
+In Oklahoma City: a member and past president of the Oklahoma City Pianists' Club, a director of the KCSC Classical Radio Foundation.
+In Washington, D.C.: a member of the D.C Bar and the bars of various federal courts.
+Graduate of College High School, Bartlesville Oklahoma; Tulane University, New Orleans, Louisiana; and the University of Virginia School of Law, Charlottesville, Virginia.
+Additional graduate work in the College of Charleston Department of English, Charleston, South Carolina.
 Piano student of the late Martha M. Boucher, Bartlesville, Oklahoma.

 Edward Knight, D.M.A.